withastro/docs/src/pages/en/guides/troubleshooting.md

 This is indicates an error in a component you have imported and are using in your Astro template.

-**Solution**: Check the appropriate documentation for your [Astro](/en/core-concepts/astro-components/) or [UI framework](/en/core-concepts/framework-components/) component.
-Consider opening an Astro starter template from [astro.new](https://astro.new) and troubleshooting just your component in a minimal Astro project.
+#### Common cause

-> This can also be caused by attempting to access the `window` or `document` object at render time.
+This can be caused by attempting to access the `window` or `document` object at render time.
 By default, Astro will render your component [isomorphically](https://en.wikipedia.org/wiki/Isomorphic_JavaScript), meaning it runs on the server where the browser runtime is not available.
 You can disable this pre-render step using [the `client:only` directive](/en/reference/directives-reference/#clientonly).

 **Solution**: Try to access those objects after rendering (ex: [`useEffect()`](https://reactjs.org/docs/hooks-reference.html#useeffect) in React or [`onMounted()`](https://vuejs.org/api/composition-api-lifecycle.html#onmounted) in Vue and Svelte)

 **Status**: Expected Astro behavior, as intended.

+#### Not that?

+**Solution**: Check the appropriate documentation for your [Astro](/en/core-concepts/astro-components/) or [UI framework](/en/core-concepts/framework-components/) component.
+Consider opening an Astro starter template from [astro.new](https://astro.new) and troubleshooting just your component in a minimal Astro project.

 💡 Not sure that this is your problem?
 Check to see if anyone else has reported [this issue](https://github.com/withastro/astro/issues?q=is%3Aissue+is%3Aopen+Unable+to+render+Component)!